ma-fath/workout-manager/README.md

 # Workout Manager - An Interactive Fitness Tracker

-Get Active, Get Located!
+Get active, get located!
 Workout Manager is a project built with JavaScript that empowers users to manage their fitness routines with a location twist.
 This web application is ideal for:

 - Fitness enthusiasts who enjoy visualizing their workout locations.